Donald Trump Met Secretly With Lev Parnas, Sent Him On ‘Mission’ To Get Joe Biden Investigation, Reports ‘CNN’

 “Parnas viewed the assignment as a great crusade,” one of those confidants told the network.
 “He believed he was doing the right thing for Trump.”

-Parnas “at all times” believed that he was carrying out Trump’s orders as relayed by Giuliani, a lawyer for the indicted, Soviet Union-born businessman told CNN.
+Parnas “at all times” believed that he was carrying out Trump’s orders as relayed by Giuliani, a lawyer for the indicted, Soviet-born businessman told CNN.

-But though Parnas believed he was working directly as an agent for Trump and Giuliani, he and Fruman received funding for their activities from Dmytro Firtash, a fugitive Ukrainian billionaire closely linked to Russian President Vladimir Putin.
+Though Parnas believed he was working directly as an agent for Trump and Giuliani, he and Fruman received funding for their activities from Dmytro Firtash, a fugitive Ukrainian billionaire closely linked to Russian President Vladimir Putin.

 Firtash, who is currently fighting extradition to the United States on a bribery charge, made his fortune from a natural gas profit-skimming scheme set up by Putin, according to an NBC News report.

-Giuliani, through his lawyer Robert Costello, denied to CNN that the White House meeting with Parnas and Fruman ever took place.
+Giuliani, through his lawyer, Robert Costello, denied to CNN that the White House meeting with Parnas and Fruman ever took place.
 Costello accused Parnas of suffering from “delusions of grandeur.”

 But according to the report, Parnas boasted widely about the Hanukkah party meeting with Trump.